 “So whether you eat or drink, or whatever you do, do it all for the glory of God.” - 1 Corinthians 10:31 (NLT)

 My challenge to you today is to assess what you do exceptional well, and start calling it a gift.
-If you’re confident in that area, begin praying about his God can use your exceptionalism to bring him honor, every day!
+If you’re confident in that area, begin praying about how God can use your exceptionalism to bring him honor, every day!